TheGravy5/SuperSnakes-Singleplayer/README.md

 # SuperSnakes
-> Singleplayer version of the game -- multiple coming soon(ish?).
+> Singleplayer version of the game -- multiplayer coming soon(ish?).